What is an ulcer?

 - Lifestyle changes: In the past, physicians advised parents to avoid feeding their children with ulcers spicy, fatty, or acidic foods.
 However, a bland diet is now known to be ineffective for treating or avoiding ulcers.
 No particular diet is helpful for most children with ulcers.

-- Some children and teenagers smoke, with or without their parent's knowledge or permission.
-Smoking has been shown to delay how fast their ulcers heal, and has been linked to the ulcer recurring.
+- Stop smoking: Some children and teenagers smoke, with or without their parents' knowledge or permission.
+Smoking has been shown to delay how fast their ulcers heal and has been linked to the ulcer recurring.

 - Medications: Physicians may treat stomach and duodenal ulcers with several types of medications, including the following: